Notice to Landlords & Rental Agents:

 Keeping the Grass Cut below 7” & Avoiding Unnecessary Fees

 New Vacant House Ordinance

 Registration & Inspection Required

-Single family and duplex homes that are rented or available for rent must be registered, inspected and certified by the Office of Community Standards.
+Single family and duplex homes and all multiple family units that are rented or available for rent must be registered, inspected and certified by the Office of Community Standards.
 No home may be leased unless it has been registered and certified as being code compliant.
 A tenant may request a copy of the Certificate of Compliance for a home they rent.